Free Confidential Case Evaluation

 O’Connor is part of UBS Asset Management and oversees hedge-fund, private-credit, and commodities strategies.
 O’Connor structured and managed these invoice finance funds.

 The funds were positioned as short-duration credit opportunities intended to provide steady returns through diversified exposure to invoice-finance assets.
+They were designed with specific investment objectives, such as asset liquidation and risk management, to align with investor priorities and ensure effective fund management.

 In practice, investors were told that the funds maintained strict concentration limits and risk controls.
 UBS told investors that about 70 percent of the funds’ net asset value is expected to be recovered, with full monetization projected by the end of 2025.
 This represents a significant write-down for investors who relied on UBS advisors and internal due diligence when the products were recommended.